 You Were Proximately Harmed As a Result

 Proximate cause means that you were harmed because of the negligent actions of another.
-If you would have suffered the same injuries regardless of the negligent act, then you won’t have a valid claim.
+If you had suffered the same injuries regardless of the negligent act, then you wouldn’t have a valid claim.

 Your Injuries Resulted in Damages

 Finally, your injuries must have directly resulted in damages such as medical costs, lost wages, and pain and suffering.

 How Much Can You Recover Through a Port Catheter Injury Lawsuit?

 The amount you receive for a port catheter injury will depend on the specific circumstances of your case.
 Ultimately, it comes down to the value of your damages, and how clear the liability is, and the quality of your representation.

 Potential damages you may be able to claim are:

 Medical bills are often the thing that people are most concerned about after suffering a port catheter injury, especially one that causes long-term damage.
 A successful claim will compensate you for all past medical bills and the estimated cost of future treatment.
 It could also include additional medical expenses associated with the injuries suffered, such as physical therapy, medication, and transport to and from the hospital.

 It is important that you secure high-quality representation from an attorney who understands how to calculate your damages, ensuring that you are not left out of pocket for future treatment.